$\mathcal{PT}$-symmetry phase transition in a Bose-Hubbard model with localized gain and loss: Noninteracting limit, U=0

 The nature of the solution changes with respect to the value of $\Gamma$.
 For $\Gamma >\Gamma_C$ with critical coupling $\Gamma_C = 2J$, we get the following expressions:

 where $\Gamma^>_{\rm eff}=\sqrt{\Gamma^2-\Gamma_C^2}$.
 In contrast, the functions are evaluated for $\Gamma<\Gamma_C$ as

 with $\Gamma^<_{\rm eff}=\sqrt{\Gamma_C^2-\Gamma^2}$.
 Notice that solution~\eqref{eq:S_AB_cos} and~\eqref{eq:S_AB_cosh} are either purely real or imaginary when $U=0$.
 As we will see next, at finite $U$ the solutions are always complex and periodic, irrespective of $U$ or $\Gamma$ strength.
 To check the accuracy of our solution, we solved the set of equations~\eqref{eq:psi_general} numerically as well.
 A comparison between the two approaches is presented in Fig.~\ref{fig:comparison_S_AB} for the average occupation as function of time, obtained by integrating Eq.~\eqref{eq:n_i}.
+In the $\cPT$-symmetric regime, the bounded, oscillating behavior of $\psi_{\alpha}(t)$ as obtained in Eq.~\eqref{eq:S_AB_cos} leads to a linear increase in time of the average occupation